SteelCompendium/data-md-dse/Bestiary/Gnoll Cackler.md

   t2: [[Frightened]] of the cackler (EoT)
   effects:
   - name: Effect
-    effect: 'Allies targeted by this ability don’t make a resistance roll.
-Targets who haven’t used a cackletongue maneuver on this turn use it immediately at no cost. '
+    effect: 'Allies targeted by this ability don''t make a resistance roll.
+Targets who haven''t used a cackletongue maneuver on this turn use it immediately at no cost. '

 ```